 P-N Junction (Depletion Part)

-In other words, it can be said that, to form a depletion layer in P N junction, the holes in p-type moves towards the electron in n-type and vice versa, which result in neutralization.
-Due to this, a layer is formed, i.e., ‘Depletion layer‘.
+In other words, it can be said that, to form a depletion layer in the P N junction, the holes in the p-type move towards the electron in the n-type and vice versa, which result in neutralization.
+Due to this, a layer is formed, i.e., the ‘Depletion layer‘.
 So now let us know how does work solar energy.

 Here, from the electrons and holes in the depletion region, we see that as the concentration of electrons in the end region and the spot or holes in the P region increase, a potential difference develops between them, as soon as we add any load between these regions, Electrons start flowing through the load.

 Let us understand this in simple ways.
-Here when sunlight falls on the thin ‘n-type’ region, negative electrons move towards the ‘P-N junction‘ due to the excess of one negative type of electron.
+When sunlight falls on the thin ‘n-type’ region, negative electrons move towards the ‘P-N junction‘ due to the excess of one negative type of electron.

-But the problem is that sunlight should only be on the ‘N’ region’ as the electrons come out from the ‘N region’.
-Now this problem solved in this way.
-‘N’-type is placed in the upper side, and it is heavily doped; it is thinner than ‘P’-type.
+A solar cell is an electrical device that converts light energy into electrical energy by the photovoltaic effect.
+Sunlight is reflected only on the ‘N’ region because electrons move through the ‘N’ region.
+The ‘N’-type region is placed on the upper side, and it is heavily doped; it is thinner than the ‘P’-type.
 The P-type region is thicker, doped lightly, and placed in the lower area.

 Therefore, as the sunlight falls on the N-type region, the light heats the N-type region, and a large number of negative-type electrons begin to move towards the positive P-type region.

 The P region is thick and lightly doped and is meant to enhance cell performance.
-The thickness of the depletion region also is very high as compared to the previous case, and this means that the light-strike produces electron-hole pairs over a wider area than the endpoint.
+The thickness of the depletion region is also very high compared to the previous case, which means that the light strike produces electron-hole pairs over a wider area than the endpoint.

 About Solar Plant

-The government mostly installs the solar plant over a large area.
+The government mostly installs solar plants over a large area.
 It costs a lot to set up such a solar plant.
-So for this, a separate battery is not installed to store electricity, as it increases the cost.
+For this, a separate battery is not installed to store electricity, increasing the cost.

-However, in the case of solar power plants, the need for mass storage is generally not possible.
-A direct inverter is placed here which converts DC (direct current) to AC (alternating current) and reaches the nearest transformer.
+However, in solar power plants, the need for mass storage is generally not possible.
+A direct inverter is placed here, converting DC (direct current) to AC (alternating current) and reaching the nearest transformer.

-It is then distributed directly to homes, offices through electric poles.
-Solar panels on the roofs of houses have the option to store electricity with the help of batteries and solar charge controllers.
+It is then distributed directly to homes and offices through electric poles.
+Solar panels on the roofs of houses can store electricity with the help of batteries and solar charge controllers.

 Solar Panel Structure

-Photovoltaic (PV) Cell: The PV cell or solar cell in the solar panel consists of a single section, which produces only 0.5 volts.
+- Photovoltaic (PV) Cell: The PV cell or solar cell in the solar panel consists of a single section, producing only 0.5 volts.

-Solar Module: Therefore, many solar cells are connected to increase the voltage here, which is called a solar module.
-This solar module is usually a group of solar cells, connected by copper wire.
+- Solar Module: Many solar cells are connected to increase the voltage here, called a solar module.
+This solar module is usually a group of solar cells connected by copper wire.

-POLYCRYSTALLINE VS MONOCRYSTALLINE: If the chemical process of pure silicon crystals is taken one step further, the silicon crystals will become irregularly.
+If the chemical process of pure silicon crystals is taken one step further, the silicon crystals will become irregular.
 Polycrystalline cells change to monocrystalline cells and provide high electrical conductivity.
 But monocrystalline solar cells are used less for higher market prices.